Physics-informed PointNet: On how many irregular geometries can it solve an inverse problem simultaneously? Application to linear elasticity: Highlights

 \section{Highlights}

 \begin{enumerate}

-\item Similar to supervised deep learning, we test big data (i.e., number of geometry) and relatively large batch sizes (i.e., number of geometries per epoch) for the framework of physics-informed neural networks for the first time. \item We specifically use PIPN as an advanced version of physics-informed neural networks. \item Using PIPN, an inverse problem of linear elasticity is solved over 532 irregular geometries simultaneously. \item Batch sizes (i.e., number of geometries per epoch) of 7,14, 19, 28, 38, 76, and 133 are tested.
+\item Similar to supervised deep learning, for the first time we test big data (i.e., number of geometry) and relatively large batch sizes (i.e., number of geometries per epoch) for the framework of physics-informed neural networks.